Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 But you have to compare your net worth against those in your age group.
 Because the older you are, the more money it’s going to take for you to be in the top percentile.

 And what if you’ve discovered that you are poor and in the bottom percentile for net worth by age group?
+And you are on the older side?

 It is never too late.
 (And I’m serious!)